cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 ![image](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/version2/screenshots/acra3.png)
 ![image](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/version2/screenshots/acra4.png)

 Excellent.
-Now we have successfully configured Acra.
+Now we have successfully configured AcraServer.

-3) Modifications of application's source code.

-Acra uses binary fields in database for storing encrypted data, so most changes in the source code are required by this.
-There are 2 additional files:

-- blog/fields.py
+### Step 3.
+Modify the source code of web application

+Encrypted data is binary data.
+As AcraServer doesn't know the nature of data, it returns decrypted binary data to the web app.
+We will change source code of web app to receive binary data and encode it.

+⚠️ WHERE WE SHOULD DO IT?
+SHOULD WE RE-DEPLOY WEB APP?

+Add functions for encoding/decoding the fields to `blog/fields.py`:

 ```
 diff -urN djangoproject.com/blog/fields.py patched/blog/fields.py